nwilsonz/nwilsonz/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently on Winter Break and working on personal projects
+- 🌱 I’m currently working on a Sorting Visualizer project!

 - 👨‍💻 All of my projects are available here on **Github**